Visiting Chelsea Flower Show

 In the Great Pavilion

-Practical Tips for Visiting Chelsea Flower Show
+Practical Tips for Visiting the Chelsea Flower Show

 • Tickets: This is a popular event, so book in advance from the official RHS website.

 • What to wear: Comfy shoes and if it is scheduled to be a sunny day, smother yourself in sunscreen and wear sunnies, sunhat, and wear light summer clothing.
-However, if the weather looks a bit iffy, take an umbrella and light coat.
+However, if the weather looks a bit iffy, take an umbrella and a light coat.

 • Toilets: There are toilets available onsite.